 What Can You Do About Painful Joints?

 First off, I recommend taking a combination of turmeric and omega-3s which help to suppress the fires of inflammation.
 That’s a combination I take myself because I have painful joints as a result of participating in high school and college athletics.
-But now I’ve added a third nutrient to the mix, called UC-II®, which has been getting a lot of research attention lately for good reason—it helps to relieve joint pain.
+Plus, I’ve added a third nutrient to the mix called UC-II®, which has been getting a lot of research attention lately for good reason—it helps to relieve joint pain.

 UC-II is a special, patented form of undenatured type II collagen.
 It works by deactivating collagen-specific T cells, which are the cells that release enzymes that break down collagen.

 But what really impressed me was the research showing UC-II is more effective than glucosamine and chondroitin for reducing joint pain.

 In a study published in the International Journal of Medical Sciences, researchers studied 52 adults with painful joints.
 Half were given 40 mg of UC-II for 90 days, and the other half received 1,500 mg of glucosamine and 1,200 mg of chondroitin.
 Then, they tested their pain, physical function and stiffness on three different scales—and the UC-II group won out on pain relief and improved mobility.